 The Walmart rule book for suppliers is supposedly 46 pages long — yet it is the dream of many suppliers to have their goods sold in Walmart stores.

-For many years, Walmart has had a supplier scorecard program, but in April 2012 it announced that it would broaden its scorecard from 15 questions to 100.
-The questions which had been generic were now category specific — taking into account the differences between categories.
-While the word ‘sustainability’ was added to their program over 10 years ago (with a focus on compact fluorescent lamps, laundry detergents and packaging), the spotlight has widened in the protection of the environment.
+When the company expanded its supplier scorecard program from 15 questions to 100 in 2012, questions which were once generic became category specific—taking into account the differences between categories.
+And while the word ‘sustainability’ was added to their program over 10 years ago (with a focus on compact fluorescent lamps, laundry detergents and packaging), the spotlight was widened in the protection of the environment.

-Walmart differs from other retailers by telling its suppliers exactly what is expected of them and then monitoring the supplier’s progress.
-Walmart is there to assist wherever it can.
-Each supplier can see the sales of their items week by week and the numbers that Walmart uses to evaluate profitability, while buyers can watch supplier trends by comparing like suppliers.
+Walmart differs from other retailers because they tell suppliers exactly what is expected of them and then monitor their progress.
+Thanks to the Retail Link platform, each supplier can see the sales of their items week-by-week and the numbers that Walmart uses to evaluate profitability, while buyers can watch supplier trends by comparing like suppliers.

-When Walmart began empowering their suppliers, some people said that the balance of power would change, but Sam Walton from the early days believed that developing partnerships with suppliers would result in a win for both.
-In this light, the scorecard has to be seen as a facilitator to bring suppliers and Walmart closer, as well as a means by which the supplier can improve sales through Walmart and strive to achieve other goals, including environmentally friendly offerings.
+When Walmart began empowering their suppliers with full access to their point-of-sale data through Retail Link, some people said that the balance of power would change, but from the early days, Sam Walton believed that developing partnerships with suppliers would result in a win for both.
+In this light, the scorecard has to be seen as a facilitator to bring suppliers and Walmart closer, as well as a means by which the supplier can improve sales through Walmart and strive to achieve other goals.